 Some people might even recommend that you build the PC outside the case for testing purposes.
 You’ll need to make sure that you put everything inside once you’ve run your tests.
 In doing so, however, you should keep a few things in mind:

-1. Because your electronics are exposed, they could be sensitive to shorts from unexpected sources; make sure there is no danger of any kind of electrical shorting out or damage where you are setting up the PC’s components.
+1. Because your electronics are exposed, they could be sensitive to shorts from unexpected sources; make sure there is no danger of any electrical shorting out or damage when setting up the PC’s components.

 2. Put together and run the computer in a clean, safe area where the parts are kept away from other things that could hit them or fall on top of them.
-This will further ensure that no damage happens before the parts get inside the protective shell of the case.
+This will further ensure that no damage happens before the parts get inside the case’s protective shell.

-3. If you need to leave the uncovered parts out for any length of time, make sure they are dust-free before you insert them into your new case.
+3. If you need to leave the uncovered parts out for any time, make sure they are dust-free before inserting them into your new case.

 The answer to this question might differ from one person to another.
 Some users might place less value on the case, and there are those who might go all out and get the absolute best sort of PC case that they possibly can.

 While that is true, keeping a PC with no case forever isn’t a great idea.
 Cases serve several important functions for computers, and it is better to have those functions than it is to be without them.

 What looks good to one person may not look great to someone else.
 You could also argue that looks really aren’t important at all when it comes to a good PC.
-However, it is a good idea to stop and consider what the desktop actually is.
+However, it is a good idea to stop and consider what the desktop is.

 You have a collection of components that can take up a lot of space, and these are prominently displayed on your desk or main workspace.
-Since they’re sitting right out there in the open like that, it makes some sense to get a case for them that can help them look uniform and good.
+Since they’re sitting in the open like that, it makes sense to get a case for them that can help them look uniform and good.